Liquor (song): Live performances

 "Liquor" was performed live by Chris Brown at the BET Awards 2015.
 The performance started with the singer sitting at a piano, singing "Liquor" as a woman dressed in all-white danced behind him.
 Brown also performed the song at the 2016 iHeartRadio Music Awards.
 The song was included on all the setlists of Brown's tours following its release.

 Music video

 Background

+The official music video, was filmed on August 5, 2015.
 On August 7, 2015, a few images from "Liquor"’s music video shoot were released online.
 According to Hollywood Life, the video "was shot over two days in Los Angeles".
 On August 27, 2015, Brown uploaded a teaser for "Liquor" on his Instagram account.
 The music video premiered on September 22, 2015, and combines "Liquor" and the following single "Zero" into a single music video, having a total run-time of 9 minutes and 29 seconds.

 The music video for "Liquor/Zero" was directed by Chris Brown.